-Using this data, analysts are able to create algorithms and other computer models to make presumably profitable investing decisions.
+Analysts can use this data to create algorithms and other computer models to make presumably profitable investing decisions.
 Is this starting to sound familiar?
-If you hang out on FinTwit, you’ve no doubt heard of people referring to the institutional algos, or algorithms, having an effect on the markets.
+If you hang out on FinTwit, you’ve undoubtedly heard of people referring to the institutional algos, or algorithms, affecting the markets.

-A majority of these algos use quantitative analysis to form entry or exit prices, as well as establishing support and resistance levels.
+Most of these algos use quantitative analysis to form entry or exit prices and establish support and resistance levels.
 An estimated 70-80% of trades carried out on the U.S. markets are by algorithmic traders.
-Needless to say, quant analysis is an important part of the financial world.
-Which is why we’re doing this Quiver Quantitative review.
+Quant analysis is an important part of the financial world, so we’re doing this Quiver Quantitative review.